-STREET, COLLECTOR - A middle-order street which is functionally classified as a "collector" and that collects local traffic from neighborhoods and moves it to an adjacent neighborhood or transfers the traffic to the arterial system.
-Bay Road, Bennett Road, Durham Point Road, Madbury Road, Main Street (from Newmarket Road to Mast Road), Mill Road, and Packers Falls Road are considered collector streets.
+STREET, COLLECTOR - A middle-order street which is functionally classified as a "collector" and collects local traffic from neighborhoods and moves it to an adjacent neighborhood or transfers the traffic to the arterial system.
+Bagdad Road, Bay Road, Bennett Road, Durham Point Road, Emerson Road, Madbury Road, Main Street (from Newmarket Road to Mast Road), Mill Road, and Packers Falls Road are considered collector streets.

-STREET LINE - The line dividing a lot from a street right-of-way.
+STREET LINE - The street right of way line/lot boundary line separating the street right of way from the lot.